StringCare/AndroidLibrary/README.md

 ...
 ```

 If `~/.android/debug.keystore` is missing, run your app to generate that file.
+For non default keystore file, check your project configuration.
 ```
 ...
 :sample:obfuscator-script - debug variant